stairwell-inc/stairwell-powershell/README.md

 ![Stairwell, Inc.](https://github.com/stairwell-inc/stairwell-powershell/blob/main/Stairwell_Primary-Logo_RGB.png)

-### stairwell-powershell is a PowerShell module used to aid in the utilization of the Stairwell platform. stairwell-powershell is comprised of the following functions:
+### stairwell-powershell is a PowerShell module to aid in the utilization of the Stairwell platform. stairwell-powershell is comprised of the following cmdlets:

 ## Assets/Forwarders